SSLsplit - transparent SSL/TLS interception

 The build depends on GNU make and a POSIX.2 environment in

-The (optional) unit tests depend on check.
+The (optional) unit tests depend on the check library.

 SSLsplit currently supports the following operating systems and NAT engines:

-- OpenBSD: pf rdr
+- OpenBSD: pf rdr-to and divert-to

 - Linux: netfilter REDIRECT and TPROXY

-- Mac OS X: ipfw fwd
+- Mac OS X: ipfw fwd and pf rdr

 To install from source: